commonality/readme-inspector/README.md

 ### 3.4. `getAppraisal(url)`

-A convenience wrapper that calls the `ReadmeAppraisal.for` method.
+A convenience wrapper that calls the `ReadmeAppraisal.prototype.for` method.

 ### 3.5. `ReadmeAppraisal`